IT-Designers/winslow/README.md

 #### Start Frontend
 Click here to start frontend: `start fe`

+## Troubleshooting
+### 1. The documentation said _click here_ but there is nothing to click?
+* Make sure you are reading this in the markdown preview from Intellij

 #### Origin
 Winslow was originally created as part of the [thesis](https://github.com/kellerkindt/master-thesis/blob/master/main.pdf) in 2019/2020 at IT-Designers GmbH (https://www.it-designers.de).